 Stage 3 of Security (Authentication, Authorisation, Administration);

-A number of protocols within the core network are specified by external bodies such as: the ITU-T and the IETF.
-The 3GPP TSG CT WG4 is responsible for the specification of the "profiling" of these protocols, i.e. describing how and which parts of these "external protocols" are to be used, setting their default behaviour, restricting unnecessary options and ensuring Backwards Compatibility.
+Some of the protocols within the core network are specified by external bodies such as the ITU-T and the IETF.
+The 3GPP TSG CT WG4 is responsible for the specification of the “profiling” of these protocols, i.e. describing how and which parts of these “external protocols” are to be used, setting their default behaviour, restricting unnecessary options and ensuring Backwards Compatibility.

-The 3GPP TSG CT WG4 is responsible as a "protocol steward" for the following IP related protocols.
+CT4 is responsible as a “protocol steward” for the following IP related protocols.
 This involves: analyzing, validating, extending (if necessary), clarifying how they are used and specifying packages with their parameter values:

 HTTP protocols;